webplatform/docs/css/properties/text-indent/index.md

 Currently experimental in CSS Text Level 3
 }}{{CSS Property Value
 |Data Type=hanging
+|Description={{TODO|This needs clarification.}}
-|Description=This value can only be used in conjunction with a length or percentage value (<code>text-indent: 7px hanging;</code>).
-It inverts which lines are indented so that everything but the first formatted line is indented. {{TODO|This needs clarification.}}
+This value can only be used in conjunction with a length or percentage value (<code>text-indent: 7px hanging;</code>).
+It inverts which lines are indented so that everything but the first formatted line is indented.

 Currently experimental in CSS Text Level 3
 }}